AB Living Trusts and AB Disclaimer Trusts

 An AB Trust Is Beneficial Only for Legally Married Couples

-The AB trust is only tax advantageous for couples that are legally married under federal law — including same-sex marriages.
+The AB trust is only tax advantageous for couples legally married under federal law — including same-sex marriages.
 Common-law marriages are also recognized, even if the couple moves to another state without a common-law statute.

 Standard AB Trust

 The standard AB trust usually begins as a shared marital trust.
 When the 1st spouse dies, the marital trust is divided into 2 trusts: Trust A and Trust B. Trust A receives the property of the deceased spouse, but with the surviving spouse named as life beneficiary of the trust while the principal is held in Trust A for the deceased spouse's beneficiaries.
 The surviving spouse can receive all income from Trust A, and may also receive some principal, if the trust document allows it.
 With a standard AB trust, when the surviving spouse dies, then the principal of Trust A goes to the beneficiaries of the 1st spouse to die.
 The property of Trust B goes to the beneficiaries of the surviving spouse.
-Because the trusts are separate, each spouse can use their estate tax exemption for their trust, so that if the value of the property is less than the exemption in each trust, then there is no federal estate tax on the property.
+Because the trusts are separate, each spouse can use their estate tax exemption for their trust, so if the property value is less than the exemption in each trust, then there is no federal estate tax on the property.

 The surviving spouse's rights to Trust A is restricted because if there were no restrictions, then the Internal Revenue Service (IRS) would treat the property in Trust A as the property of the surviving spouse, since she would be using it as if it were her own property — hence, the IRS would include the property in Trust A as belonging to the surviving spouse, and, thus, only her estate tax exemption would be available.
 Because the surviving spouse has only a life estate interest in the property in Trust A, the principal in Trust A is not entitled to the marital deduction — hence the federal estate exemption amount applies to the property in the trust.